There are so many incredible things to do in Singapore!

 Imagine yourself taking a dip in the world’s largest infinity pool while gazing down the skyline and the glittering city landscape.

-It feels so amazing isn’t it?
+It feels so amazing, isn’t it?

-And yes, this wonderful experience happens on the 57 levels of Marina Bay Sands and one of best places to visit in Singapore!
+And yes, this wonderful experience happens on the 57 levels of Marina Bay Sands and one of the best places to visit in Singapore!

-From early in the morning to night time, you can swim on the top of the world.
+From early in the morning to night time, you can swim at the top of the world.
 And with the panoramic city view as your backdrop, I can say your photos turn out perfectly in every angle.

 However, a little drawback is that you have to be one of their hotel guests to get access to this infinity pool.